Wiki · Concept · Last reviewed June 16, 2026

 The Court of Justice of the European Union's 2023 Meta Platforms v Bundeskartellamt judgment is part of the background.
 The Court said users who refuse processing not necessary for the contract should be offered, if necessary for an appropriate fee, an equivalent alternative not accompanied by such processing.
 That language does not make every fee lawful; it makes equivalence, necessity, dominance, and price part of the analysis.

 The Digital Markets Act made the issue operational for gatekeepers.
-On April 23, 2025, the European Commission found Meta's binary consent-or-pay advertising model for Facebook and Instagram non-compliant with the DMA and imposed a EUR 200 million fine.
+On April 23, 2025, the European Commission announced a non-compliance decision finding Meta's binary consent-or-pay advertising model for Facebook and Instagram non-compliant with the DMA and imposing a EUR 200 million fine.
 The Commission said Meta breached the obligation to give consumers the choice of a service using less personal data.
+Meta appealed the decision, and the Commission's 2026 DMA review says it is still assessing the practical impact and uptake of Meta's later less-personalised ads choice, presented to users by the end of January 2026.
+Current claims should therefore distinguish the 2025 finding, the 2025-2026 remedial offer, and any final assessment of that offer.

 Governance and Safety